 You must also ensure that the information available about your firm online is current and accurate.
-Suppose legal or other online directories (Yelp, Google My Business, etc.) have the wrong vital information (firm name, location, hours of operation, etc.) or are full of outdated images.
+Suppose legal or other online directories (Yelp, Google Business Profile, etc.) have the wrong vital information (firm name, location, hours of operation, etc.) or are full of outdated images.
 In that case, you could be missing out on or misleading potential clients who would otherwise be interested in your services.

 Update Your Award Calendar